Presented by Arts House as part of Dance Massive

 Producer for Development: Jessica Morris Payne

-Supported by – NIGHTDANCE is supported by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body, Creative Victoria; and the City of Melbourne through Arts House.
+Supported by – NIGHTDANCE is supported by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body; the Victorian Government through Creative Victoria; and the City of Melbourne through Arts House.
 It was developed through CultureLAB.

 Image by – Bryony Jackson